King Josiah the Reformer (2 Chronicles 34-35)

 Unwisely, however, Josiah got involved in a war with Pharaoh Necho of Egypt and was shot by an archer in battle.
 He died shortly after of his wounds and was buried in Jerusalem amid great mourning.

-Josiah, as in this example, is often pictured in scenes of the Jesse Tree, which traces the ancestry of Christ.
-This image of the king is found in the centre of a Rose Window featuring many Old Testament prophets and rulers.
-It dates to the 1880s/1890s and was created by the stained glass studio Lavers & Westlake.
+Josiah, as in this example, is often pictured in scenes of the Jesse Tree, which traces the royal ancestry of Christ through the Old Testament.
+This detail of the king is found within the grand East Window of St Mary’s Cathedral, Newcastle.
+This Jesse window was created by the local William Wailes studio, using a design by A.W.N.
+Pugin, in 1844.

 Where to find this work of art